-Have you been injured in a workplace accident in Clearwater, FL?
+Have you been injured in a workplace accident in Clearwater, Florida?
 Florida law gives you the right to seek compensation for losses like medical bills and wages.
 However, recovering the full amount you deserve is easier with an experienced Clearwater workplace accident lawyer in your corner.

 Contact our offices in Clearwater, Florida, today at (727) 796-8282 to schedule a free consultation.
 We’ll help you understand your rights and put together a clear plan of action to help you secure the money you deserve.
 We also handle cases involving taxi accidents, catastrophic injuries, Clearwater slip and falls, and Clearwater medical benefits.

 Recovering compensation after a workplace accident in Florida typically involves filing a claim to collect benefits from your employer’s Workers’ Compensation insurance.
 Unfortunately, insurance companies are not always inclined to pay injured workers what they deserve.
 You could face a long fight.
-Our Clearwater personal injury lawyers can level the playing field and make it a fair one.
+Our Clearwater personal injury attorneys can level the playing field and make it a fair one.

 You can count on our Clearwater personal injury attorneys to: